earthly/website/blog/_posts/2022-12-22-yaml-in-python.md

 ## Reading YAML in Python

 The *yaml* module comes with a function that can be used to read YAML files.
 This process of YAML files with PyYAML is also referred to as loading a YAML file.

+### How to Read YAML Files With `safe_load()`

 The `safe_load()` function is used to read YAML files with the PyYAML library.
 The other loader you can use but is not recommended is the `load()` function.

 <aside>
 💡 The `safe_load()` function is used to read YAML from unreliable and untrusted sources.
 The `load()` function is not reliable, especially when it is used to load a supposedly malicious script.
 The authors recommend using the `safe_load()` function instead.
 However, both functions have Python objects as their return type.